GMchris/toolbox.scss/README.md

 ## Classes

 The classes are all generated through a Sass compiler, based on the settings in your config.
-While some have static names, others are more dynamic and flexible, usually using keywords or even numeric values, denoted below with `#`.
+While some have static names, others are more dynamic, usually using keywords or even numeric values, denoted below with `#`.
+If you want to define your own class, which will be treated with the same manipulations from the config file, use the `class` mixin like so:

+  `@include class('long-name', 'short-name'(optional))`

+If you've set a string for the `$tb-namespace` variable in the config, you can use the `namespace` mixin, which will wrap all it's `@content` in the passes selector string.
+This is particularly useful when the code you want to namespace is spread out through several files, as changing the namespace becomes much easier and less error prone.

+As for the full list of classes and their properties, they are as follows:

 **Name** | **Short** | **Styles**
 --- | --- | --- | ---
+.static | .sta | position: static;
 .relative | .rel | position: relative;
 .absolute | .abs | position: absolute;
 .fixed | .fix | position: fixed;
 .inline-block | .in-bl | display: inline-block;
 .inline | .in | display: inline;
 .block | .bl | display: block;
+.table | .tb | display: table;
+.table-row | .tr | display: table-row;
+.table-cell | .td | display: table-cell;
 .hidden| .hide | display: none;
 .flex| .fl | display: flex;
 .inline-flex | .in-fl | display: inline-flex;
 .float-left | .flo-l | float: left;
 .float-right | .flo-r | float: right;
+.flip-horizontal | .f-h | transform: scaleX(-1); filter: FlipH;
+.flip-vertical | .f-v | transform: scaleY(-1); filter: FlipV;
 .clear | .cl | content: ''; display: block; clear: both;
 .centered | .cen | margin-right: auto; margin-left: auto;
+.border-box | .b-bo | box-sizing: border-box;
 .vertical-margin | .v-mar | margin-left: initial; margin-right: initial;
 .horizontal-margin | .h-mar | margin-top: initial; margin-bottom: initial;
 .vertical-padding | .v-pad | padding-left: initial; padding-right: initial;